Icinga/icinga-doc/markdown/de/sample-cgi.md

 # PHYSICAL HTML PATH
-# This is the path where the HTML files for Icinga reside.
-This
 # value is used to locate the logo images needed by the statusmap
 # and status CGIs.